MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Introduction

 \section{Introduction}

 A comprehensive understanding of complex diseases, such as cancer, cardiovascular disease, and neurodegenerative disorders, is critical for advancing public health and enabling precision medicine.
-These diseases are not driven by isolated molecular events but emerge from intricate interactions among genomic, epigenomic, and transcriptomic factors \cite{subramanian2020multi}.
-Recent advances in high-throughput biotechnologies have enabled the simultaneous collection of different layers of molecular regulation, such as gene expression (messenger RNA), epigenetic modifications (DNA methylation), and non-coding RNA activity (e.g., microRNA), from the same set of biological samples \cite{hood2013human}.
+These diseases are not driven by isolated molecular events but instead emerge from intricate interactions among genomic, epigenomic, and transcriptomic factors \citep{subramanian2020multi}.
+Recent advances in high-throughput biotechnologies have enabled the simultaneous collection of multiple molecular layers, such as gene expression (mRNA), epigenetic modifications (DNA methylation), and non-coding RNA activity (e.g., microRNA), from the same set of biological samples \citep{hood2013human}.
 These omics datasets capture intricate relationships among biological entities and molecular processes, offering insights into disease mechanisms.
-While individual omics types provide valuable information, different modalities reflect distinct biological processes and contribute complementary information.
-Integrating multiple omics (multi-omics) data is essential to comprehensively understand the complex, multi-layered systems underlying disease processes and their progression \cite{waqas2024multimodal}.
+While individual omics types provide valuable information, each reflects distinct biological processes and contributes complementary information.
+Integrating multiple omics (multi-omics) data is therefore essential for comprehensively understanding the multi-layered systems underlying disease processes and progression \citep{waqas2024multimodal}.
 However, integrating heterogeneous omics data presents unique challenges.
-A fundamental issue is that the number of samples ($n$) is substantially smaller than the number of features ($p$).
-For example, a study may involve only a few hundred participants while measuring tens of thousands of molecular features.
-This high dimensionality complicates learning and increases the risk of overfitting.
+A fundamental issue is that the number of samples ($n$) is typically much smaller than the number of features ($p$).
+For example, a study may involve only a few hundred participants while measuring tens of thousands of molecular variables.
+This high dimensionality complicates model training and increases the risk of overfitting.
 Moreover, not all measured features are biologically relevant; noisy or redundant features can obscure meaningful patterns.
-Although prior biological knowledge, such as gene-gene or protein-protein interactions, has been identified experimentally, our knowledge is constrained by experimental design and equipment constraints.
-Consequently, there is a growing need for computational models that can reliably infer biologically meaningful structures and interactions from multi-omics data \cite{jiang2025network}.
+Although biological interaction networks such as gene-gene or protein-protein interactions have been identified experimentally, current knowledge is constrained by limitations in experimental design and equipment.
+Consequently, there is a growing need for computational models that can reliably infer biologically meaningful structures and interactions directly from multi-omics data \citep{jiang2025network}.